 There will be four major exams worth 50 points each and one cumulative final exam worth 85 points for a total of 285 points.
 All exams are multiple choice and will be timed at 40 minutes with the exception of the final exam that will be timed at 70 minutes.
-All students must take exams at the scheduled time through eLearn.
-If you have a REAL emergency, you must notify me before the exam.
+All exams will be given online within eLearn.
+Students must take exams during the scheduled time window within eLearn.
+Exam windows will begin at 12:01 a.m. the day of the exam and class at 11:30 p.m. the day of the exam with the exception of the final that will close at the time the final would have ended (2:30 p.m.).
+If you have a REAL emergency, you must notify me before the exam window opens.
 If I do not receive notification prior to the Exam, you will not be allowed to make it up.
-Approved make up exams will take place on the next scheduled exam day.
+Approved make up exams will take place on the next scheduled exam window.